nicolas-van/phpvagrant/README.md

-Some vagrant configuration fiel to initialize a default environment suitable for most PHP applications with apache and mysql.
+Some vagrant configuration file to initialize a default environment suitable for most PHP applications with apache and mysql.

 The `/var/www` folder will be redirected to `./www` .